yingfeng-iu/AMP-Interview/README.md

 * Each classroom belongs to a particular department.
 * The seat capacity of each classroom is known.

 Initially, no classroom is reserved for any course.
-Now, regsitra needs to reserve classrooms for courses.
+Now, registrar needs to reserve classrooms for courses.
 The classroom reservation must abide to the following rules:
 * A classroom can only be reserved for courses offered by its own department.
 * A classroom reserved for a course must be able to seat all students registered for that course.